Betterment Everyday™ Cash Reserve Terms and Conditions

 Interest will accrue daily and be credited at least monthly.
 Credited interest may be rounded to the nearest cent.
 Interest will accrue on Deposit Account balances from the day funds are received and accepted by the Deposit Bank through the business day preceding the date of withdrawal from the Deposit Bank.

-Betterment Securities does not currently expect to realize any annualized net revenue in connection with Cash Reserve, but other service providers receive fees for providing operational and administrative services.
+Betterment Securities does not currently expect to realize any annualized net revenue in connection with Cash Reserve, but Betterment receives fees from Program Banks, and other service providers, including Betterment Securities, receive fees from Betterment for providing operational and administrative services.

 11. Information and Statements